How to get your story ideas across for beginners and non artists

 This is the next page, where I show off most of the main cast.

 The story takes place in Spider-Man’s formative years, with his college buddies.
-They all have a well established design that I simplified and boiled down to the basics.
-Peter / Spider-Man, is a head with glasses and a black sweater vest.
-Flash Thompson is the jock and wears a letterman’s jacket.
+They all have a well-established design that I simplified and boiled down to the basics.
+Peter/Spider-Man is a head with glasses and a black sweater-vest.
+Flash Thompson is a jock and wears a letterman’s jacket.
 Harry Osborn is nothing more than that very distinct hairdo.
-Mary Jane has the curvy, sultry (albeit simplified) body.
-Gwen Stacy is the goody two shoes with the black headband.
+Mary Jane has a curvy, sultry (albeit simplified) body.
+Gwen Stacy is a goody-two-shoes with a black headband.

-With a few key design choices, I was able to differentiate the large cast of characters in these small drawings.
+With a few key design choices, I was able to show differences between members of a large cast of characters in these small drawings.

-You, no matter your skill level, should do the same and try to boil down your character to their essence.
-I’ll never forget the first time I saw my buddy and StoryboardArt founder Sergio.
-Sergio draw Yoda in like, three strokes.
+Always try to reduce your characters down to those little but immediately recognizable visual cues that make them, them.
+I’ll never forget the first time I saw my buddy, StoryboardArt founder Sergio Paez, draw Yoda in, like, three strokes.
 It was masterful in its simplicity.

-I don’t want you to think that we aren’t putting effort into the drawing either, I want you to become economical in your approach to storyboards.
+Now, I don’t want you to think we aren’t putting effort into the drawing.
+I want you to become economical in your approach to the drawing.

-You have to draw the same thing over and over, you need to find ways to speed up the process.
-And for artists with a little less skill, this helps you to focus on what’s really important.
+You have to draw the same thing, over and over.
+You need to find ways to speed up the process.
+And for artists with a little less skill, this helps to focus on what’s really important.
 Once you have a simple character, focus your efforts on the acting of the character.

-In the page I posted above, I was able to draw Peter as attentive, surprised and bashful, with very little effort (I even used an exclamation mark to further press home the emotion).
+In the page I posted above, I was able to draw Peter as attentive, surprised, and bashful with very little effort.

-Side note: Anime and Manga are great at showing character expression with minimal effort and have even created visual short hands like sweat drops and pulsing veins to get their point across.
+Side note: Anime and Manga are great for showing character expressions with minimal effort and have even created a visual shorthand that includes sweat drops and pulsing veins to get the point across.

-I know, I know….you’re sitting there thinking, “yeah, I still can’t draw and this doesn’t help”.
+I know, I know.
+You’re sitting there, thinking, “yeah, I still can’t draw and this doesn’t help.”
+But, honestly, look at it more as communicating than drawing.

 If it’s your story, you have an idea you want to pass on.
-I’m saying get past the things that don’t matter as much.
-This is not the finished product and I don’t want you falling into the trap of over rendering or over thinking things.
+Get past the things that don’t matter as much.
+This is not the finished product and I don’t want you falling into the trap of over-rendering or overthinking things.

 I want you to be clear and economical.